scikit-image/scikit-image/doc/source/core_developer.md

    not to review tests, but please do so.

 5. **Licensing:** New contributions should be available under the same license or be compatible with {doc}`scikit-image's license <license>`.
-Which ones are compatible is a hard question to answer.
-Examples of BSD-compatible licenses are the [MIT License][mit_license] and [Apache License 2.0][apache_2-2].
-If in doubt, ask the team for help.
-If the contributor is not the copyright holder of the submitted code, ask for approval and include them in our license.
+Examples of BSD- compatible licenses are the [MIT License][mit_license] and [Apache License 2.0][apache_2-2].
+When in doubt, ask the team for help.
+If you, as the contributor, is not the copyright holder of the submitted code, please ask for approval from the original authors and include their names in `LICENSE.txt`.
+You can use the other entries in that file as templates.

 6. **Established methods:** In general, we are looking to include algorithms and methods that are established and widely used in literature and by the imaging community.
-While this is not a hard requirement, new contributions should further {doc}`our mission <values>`.
+While this is not a hard requirement, new contributions should be consistent with {doc}`our mission <values>`.

 [wiki_functional]: https://en.wikipedia.org/wiki/Functional_programming
 [dep_pol]: https://scikit-image.org/docs/dev/contribute.html#deprecation-cycle